Kingofkode/image-filter-project/README.md

 ### Buttons
 A button inherits all of the properties of a view with some added functionality.
 For example, when you hover over it, the button highlights.
 The following example creates a 100 x 50 button with the title "Import" and places its top-left corner at the point (10, 10) in the parent view's coordinate system.
 The `highlightedViewColor` was changed to blue in this example.
 A full list of Button's customizable attributes can be found [here](Button.md).
 ```
-// Initializes new button object
+// Initializes new Button object
 final Button myButton = new Button("Import", 10, 10, 100, 50);

 // Changes the highlight color to blue